GUOYI1/Vignetting_corrector/README.md

 Vignetting Correction
 ======================

-The code is implemented according to paper of *Single-Image Vignetting Correction*,by *Yuanjie Zheng,Stephen Lin*,etc.Both c++ and Matlab source codes are provided.
+The code is implemented according to paper of [Single-Image Vignetting Correction*,by *Yuanjie Zheng,Stephen Lin*,etc](https://www.microsoft.com/en-us/research/wp-content/uploads/2009/12/pami09zheng.pdf).Both c++ and Matlab source codes are provided.
 For the Matlab version, I revise some parts of the code offered by the author, *Yuanjie Zheng*.
-For the C++ version, it iss implemented by my supervisor, *Donghai Xie* and me.
+For the C++ version, it is implemented by my supervisor, *Donghai Xie* and me.

 ## C++ version:
 Before compiling the source code, please make sure you have configured the OpenCV open source library properly.
 For C++ version, there are 2 projects. **Vignetting** project is used to produce vignet for images. **Vignetting correction** project is used to correct the vignetting on the images.